 I like to use Colorado or Georgia peaches if they’re available at my local co-op.
 And you’ll actually want to use slightly underripe peaches in this recipe, to withstand the canning process.
 By the time the jars are opened, the peaches will have submitted to the sitting time, turning soft and absorbing the great flavors in the jar.

-Place peaches, tomatoes, red pepper and onion halves skin side down on a grill pan and cook over medium flame until slightly charred, about 8-10 minutes.
+Place peaches, tomatoes, red pepper and onion halves skin side down on a sheet pan and place in oven until slightly charred, about 7-10 minutes.
 Remove from heat and let cool.
-(If using a broiler, place fruits and vegetables on a baking sheet skin side up and broil until charred.)

 Prepare boiling water canner.
 Heat jars in simmering water until ready to use, do not boil.
 Wash lids in warm soapy water and set aside with bands.